Step 2: Placement

 Placement tests are not required for summer enrollment unless the course requires any/all placement tests as a prerequisite.
 See the Bucks Catalog listing of course descriptions for prerequisite.
 For more information about Guest Students visit admissions.

-If you are exempt from testing, you can find the Waiver or Evaluation Form.
+If you are exempt from testing, please complete Waiver or Evaluation Form

 Credit for Prior Coursework